coprolit/rpg-rules/README.md

 Apply first aid | 10 | per hit/round

 Rolemaster/Spacemaster `round` = 10 sekunder (10% rnd activity = 1 sekund)

+#### Reducing the time required for an action
+`Manuevers` can be sped up, adding a penalty to the `Maneuver roll`, one difficulty modifier level pr. second less.
+The action’s duration can be reduced to **no less/more than half of the default duration** and to **no less than 1 second**.
+If a character wishes to accomplish a `simple action` in a faster time than normal, there is an increased element of risk and the GM may consequently require a `Maneuver Roll`, using the relevant skill and attribute.

+Rolls are always resolved at the end of the duration of an action.

 #### Melee
 Combatant is engaged in `melee` if: